ChadSexington/Assassination/README.md

 ------------------
 - Finish mailers
   - html templates need to be completed
-    - Most messages will use a layout that I should define as a partial
   - New assignment emails will have to generate a 'card' type thing.
   - Ban email needs a form for an admin to type the message out.
 - Add form for an administrator to verify/edit/delete kills/deaths (the hard part will be lining up the deaths w/ kills, since there is no association.
 Maybe there should be one?)